The Emerald City in action

 Meet

 The LEED Platinum-certified, 573,770-square-foot Summit doubled the number of square feet available in the LEED Silver-certified Arch building a block and a half away.
 As North America’s first vertical convention center, the downtown building is both modern and earthy.
-Beyond the living wall, outposts of popular local eateries such as Piroshky Piroshky, Pike Brewing Company and Monorail Espresso, Summit offers the 100,000 sq. ft. of basement “flex room,” which on my visit was filled with limousines, a partially inflated hot air balloon, food trucks and a pickleball rave court.
+Beyond the living wall, outposts of popular local eateries such as Piroshky Piroshky, Pike Brewing Company and Monorail Espresso, Summit offers the 100,000 sq. ft.
+Flex Hall, which on my visit was filled with abundant natural light and was activated with a trade show and integrated stages.
+Meanwhile, the 149,200-square-foot Exhibit Hall and its associated lobby showcased limousines, a partially inflated hot air balloon, food trucks and a pickleball rave court.
+More education rolled out on the third level, where 29 meeting rooms and the floating Hillclimb seating area met.

 Read More: Northwest Events Show Shines Light on Growing Seattle Meetings Infrastructure